platanus/potassium/README.md

   to configure the app to log to standard out, which is how [Heroku's logging][heroku-logging] works.
 - Adds a [Procfile][procfile] to define the processes to run in heroku
+- Setup continuous integration in [CircleCI](circle-ci) to run tests.
+It use docker to maintain better parity between testing and production environments
 - Adds a `.buildpacks` file with the default buildpacks to use.
 It use the following buildpacks: